st44u/st44u/README.md

-- 👋 Hi, I’m @st44u
+- Hi, I’m @st44u
-- 👀 I’m interested in web development mainly through django and reactt.
+- I’m interested in fintech projects and looking to work for one.
-- 🌱 I’m currently learning to code on various platforms.
-- 💞️ I’m looking to collaborate on web development projects.
+- contact for collaboration on web3 and smart contract projects.
--
-- 📫 How to reach me contact @ saprojects24@gmail.com
+- contact @ saprojects24@gmail.com
--
+- Also have a foothold in machine learning and data science.

 <!---
 st44u/st44u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.